yochaigal/cairn/hacks/backgrounds/herbalist.md

 | 5    | **Deadly Consequences** | The local nobility sponsored a grand competition between all the greatest herbalists, florists and gardeners.
 Your corpse-flower won the show.
 Unfortunately, it also killed one of the judges.
 Take the grand prize: 25gp, and the hatred of nearly everyone. |
 | 6    | **Fall From Grace**    | Your restorative tinctures were known all through the lands, bringing you fame and fortune.
 That is of course until it was discovered that one of the side-effects was infertility.
 Take a healing potion; drinking restores all STR.
 You know the cost, though.    |

-## What Did You Bring With You?
+## What Did You Take With You?
 Roll 1d6:

 |      |                       |                                                              |
 | ---- | --------------------- | ------------------------------------------------------------ |